Orange-OpenSource/pyDcop/docs/implementation/algorithms.rst

 To implement an algorithm you need:

 - to create a python module
-- to define one or several :py:class:`.Message`
+- to define one or several :class:`.Message`
-- to implement your logic in one or several :py:class:`.DcopComputation` class
+- to implement your logic in one or several :class:`.DcopComputation` class

-Optionnaly, you may also
+Optionally, you may also

-- to implement some predefined utility methods and attributes
+- implement some predefined utility methods and attributes
-- you may also implement some other methods used for some distribution methods
+- implement some other methods used for some distribution methods